 Great food, local life and amazing views - that's what you can expect when opting for farm camping spots in Italy!

 To help you finding farm camping spots in Italy, other than the usual app Park4Night, you can also have a look at:

 - www.agriturist.it (this one has a limited English version but many accommodations available)

 - www.pleinair.it (no English version but there's a map with pins and service icons easy to understand)

 Besides basic Camper Stops and Farm Campings, Italy has a huge number of Camping villages, built specifically for tourists with tents, caravans and campervans.

-These kind of areas are classified, like hotels, with stars from one to five.
+These kinds of areas are classified, like hotels, with stars from one to five.
 All of them have facilities such as communal kitchen, toilets, showers and electricity.
 The quality and the number of services provided increase with the number of stars.
 Depending on your budget, you might indulge in real luxury here.
-Good camping villages have swimming pools, spa centers, sport areas and entertainment for the kids.
-Some campings are so big and well accessorized that you can find, within their precincts, supermarkets, bars, restaurants or even hairdresser shops!
+Good camping villages have swimming pools, spa centers, sports areas and entertainment for the kids.
+Some campings are so big and well accessorized that you can find, within their precincts, supermarkets, bars, restaurants, or even hairdresser shops!

-Prices, of course, reflect the services offered but, if you are looking for a great mix of relax and comforts, you'll find your happy place here!
+Prices, of course, reflect the services offered but, if you are looking for a great mix of relaxation and comforts, you'll find your happy place here!

 Some websites to look at when searching for Camping villages:

 Summer is, as one can imagine, the nicest but also the busiest time of the year.
 At these times, it's easy to find your desired camping spot fully booked.
 We recommend, particularly for the months of July and August, to book and plan your itinerary well in advance.
 Camper stops cannot be booked through and work on a “first in first served” basis.